phdccltd/phdcc-papers-api/README.md

 ## npm updates and audit

-The Papers components use external packages which are likely to be updated every so often, sometimes with security updates.
+The Papers components uses external packages which are likely to be updated every so often, sometimes with security updates.
-The above update process will safely bring in any updates to packages.
+The above update process will safely bring in any package updates.

 If need be, you use the `npm audit` command to check for any security vulnerabilities.
-It may advise that `npm audit fix` will fix these; this command should be used with caution.
-Running `npm update` is usually safer.
+It may advise that `npm audit fix` will fix these.
+Running `npm update` is another way of updating all packages.
+The Papers repositories should be updated regularly; updated as in the previous section is usually best.

 ## Serving requests